battletech45/BlackHole/README.md

-Sure, here's the updated README file with the backend details changed to Firebase:

----

 # Black Hole Coffee Shop Application

 Welcome to the Black Hole Coffee Shop Application!
 This project is designed to provide a seamless and enjoyable experience for coffee lovers to browse, and enjoy their favorite coffee beverages.